What Should We Tell the Children about Relationships and Sex?

 They did not know where to start

 To help overcome the embarrassment and lack of confidence in parents, a Parenting Programme called What Should We Tell the Children about Relationships and Sex was developed in 2004 by Coventry University Health Services Research Centre, commissioned by Coventry City Council.
-Mothers’ Union parenting facilitators were amongst those on the steering group, and have been the major providers of the programme in Warwickshire.
+Mothers’ Union parenting facilitators have been involved from the early days and Coventry Diocese MU now owns and runs the programme.

-The programme consists of four sessions, the first a 2 hour Standalone session, during which parents will gain some knowledge, skills and confidence to talk with their children.
+There are four sessions, the first can be run as a one-off during which parents will gain some knowledge, skills and confidence to talk with their children.
 From feedback and evaluation we know that this works well for parents.
-At the end of the session parents have the option of continuing for a further 3 weeks looking more closely at other issues not dealt with in the Standalone.
-The majority of parents have wanted to carry on and complete the programme.
+Three further sessions look more closely at particular situations.

 Through discussion, case studies, role play and quizzes, as well as time for individual reflection and planning, parents think about the range of topics covered by R&S, sources of information and how accurate they are, how to talk more confidently about embarrassing subjects, how to respond when put on the spot, and how to give age appropriate messages.
 They are also given information about contraception, resources available and where to get help, and look at what the actual risks are and how they can support their children in making wise choices.